ng-Classic/ng-classic/aio/content/guide/providers.md

 The service itself is a class that the CLI generated and that's decorated with `@Injectable()`.
 By default, this decorator has a `providedIn` property, which creates a provider for the service.
-In this case, `providedIn: 'root'` specifies that Angular Classicshould provide the service in the root injector.
+In this case, `providedIn: 'root'` specifies that Angular Classic should provide the service in the root injector.

 ## Provider scope